CanalTP/ci-images/README.md

 - [`docker`]: docker engine

 If you want to release this image with the latest version of Rust, just trigger the Jenkins job manually.
+It is also possible to pin a specific Rust version by providing `--default-toolchain` param to rustup-init script.

 To know which version of Rust is embedded in the image, do the following: